Project & programme development

 1. Background

-Goldstein is a federal electorate in Melbourne that was held by the Liberal Party from its inception in 1984 until 2022.
-Frustration was growing with many constituents feeling as though their local MP was voting along party lines rather than representing community priorities - particularly on climate action, refugee rights, and energy policy.
+Goldstein is a federal electorate in Melbourne that had been held by a conservative party since its creation in 1984.
+But frustration was growing - many constituents felt their MP was prioritising party politics over community concerns, particularly on climate action, refugee rights, and energy policy.

 2. The challenge